robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 The example above combines the compartments (``Ball`` and ``Stick``) as a weighted summation using the special compartment ``Weight`` for the compartment weighting
 (these weights are sometimes called volume fractions).

-The example also shows compartment renaming.
+The example above also shows compartment renaming.
 Since it is possible to use a compartment multiple times, it is necessary to rename the double compartments to ensure that all the compartments have a unique name.
 This renaming can be done by specifying the renamed model name in parenthesis after the compartment model name.
 For example ``Stick(Stick0)`` refers to a ``Stick`` compartment that has been renamed to ``Stick0``.
 This new name is then used to refer to that specific compartment in the rest of the composite model attributes.

 The composite models have more functionality than what is shown here.
 For example, they support parameter dependencies, initialization values, parameter fixations and protocol options.
 The important functionality is explained here.